j-mikhail/whatsinaname/readme.md

 ```
 Note that I've transposed the results of this table using the *t* function for legibility, so that the documents are now the columns and the classes are now the rows.
 With that in mind, what this table allows us to see is the confidence, according to LogitBoost, of the first five documents falling into each of our 24 classes.

 Differing levels of confidence can be observed.
-For example, LogitBoost has 50% confidence of document 4 belonging to class 17, the highest result for that document.
-On the other hand, there's 50% confidence that document 3 belongs to either 10 or 17.
-The remaining documents have relatively poor confidence across the board.
+For example, LogitBoost has 50% confidence of document 4 belonging to class 17, the highest result for that document, and has therefore classified it as such, as seen by the 17 at the top of the column.
+On the other hand, there's 50% confidence that document 3 belongs to either 10 or 17, and no decision was made.
+The remaining documents have relatively poor confidence across the board, with no decisions either.

 ##### Results
 We can gauge the overall accuracy of our model by visualizing a confusion matrix: